khoj-ai/llm-coup/docs/index.md

 The models decide moves using function calls, limiting our test set to models that have been tuned using reinforcement learning to use tools effectively.
 This is an acceptable limitation, as our intention with this experiment is to see the planning and execution capabilities for agents working on complex, long task horizons, for which tool calling is generally a prerequisite.

 We also test the effect that public discussion has on overall game play.
-Tracking the tendency for players to converge on targeting other players helps us determine whether 'leaders' can be eliminated with more force, or whether they can become more influential.

 In `discussion` mode, we expose a field which allowed players to submit public discussion, including explaining their move, reinforcing their bluff, or even trash talking.
 The opportunity of public discussion significanlty affects the game results, and is distinguished in the results section.
 Similar to `reasoning`, `discussion` is a parameter exposed in the action tool call.

 We decided to test a combination of large reasoning models (LRMs) and non-reasoning LLMs.